MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ---
-title: "Use elastic tables (Preview) (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Elastic tables (Preview) (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn how to use elastic tables with code" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.topic: article ms.date: 05/14/2022